scottdmccarter/Prog-Coursework/README.md

 Particles(width, height, noParticles, graphic, red, green, blue)
 ```
 ## Description
 A class to generate a graphical particle effect which can be rendered either on a 2D canvas or a 3D cube*.
 This class within it another class, Particle, used to generate each of the individual particles.
-The red, green and blue arguments in the Particles class are passed directly through to the Particle class, allowing the colour to be set when calling Particle.
+The red, green and blue arguments in the Particles class are passed directly through to the Particle class, allowing the particle colour to be set.

 _\*Due to absence of the blendMode() function in WEBGL rendering, the effect has a slightly different appearance when rendered in WEBGL._
 ## Parameters and Methods